jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 X_train, X_test, y_train, y_test = train_test_split(df_norm.drop(['popularity'], axis=1), df_norm.popularity, test_size=0.2, random_state=21)
 ```

-We designed our initial neural network with relu hidden layers and a sigmoid output layer, using 'rmsprop' as our optimizer and 'binary_crossentropy' as our loss function.
+We designed our initial neural network with 'relu' hidden layers and a sigmoid output layer, using 'rmsprop' as our optimizer and 'binary_crossentropy' as our loss function.
 Since we ended with a sigmoid layer and used binary_crossentropy, our model could only predict 2 classes.

 ```
 model = Sequential()